barryclark/jekyll-now/_posts/2016-3-26-NDconvnet.md

 title: The N-D conv net
 ---

-Following on from my previous post on convolving over rotations (in the z axis), I want to expand on the idea of adding other dimensions to colvolve.
+Following on from my previous post on convolving over rotations (in the z axis), I want to expand on the idea of adding other dimensions to convolve.

 # Feature invatriance in new dimensions